 Child Custody Mediation

 Child custody mediation is a means of achieving a custody agreement outside of a courtroom, providing many advantages to everyone involved.
 Frank Tournour of Tournour Law can serve as a neutral mediator as both parties work toward mutually accepted terms of physical and legal custody as well as visitation.
-To schedule a consultation and learn more about whether mediation is the right approach for your family, please send us a message online or call our office in East Brunswick, NJ, at (732) 418-9772 today.
+To schedule a consultation and to learn more about whether mediation is the right approach for your family, please send us a message online or call our office in East Brunswick, New Jersey, at 732-913-3634 today.
 Attorney Frank Tournour is here to help you achieve an amicable resolution that serves your child’s best interests.

 A Simpler Approach

 Rather than two parents each hiring attorneys and pursuing a custody agreement through numerous court proceedings, mediation involves both parties working out of court with a single attorney serving as a mediator.
 The parties can choose to meet with the mediator in one room at the same time, or they can meet with the mediator individually.

 Reaching custody agreements is almost never simple.
 However, it does not have to become a legal battle.